open-policy-agent/opa/docs/docs/ocp/guide-deploy-as-a-service.md

 ### Database Migrations

-The initial schema and incremental updates needs to be applied to the database.
+The initial schema and incremental updates need to be applied to the database.
 For simple setups, like OCP running as a single server, with full control over its database, pass `--apply-migrations` to `opactl run`.
 That will make OCP apply all pending migrations on server startup.